Find synonyms Find exact match

 The suprascapular nerve innervates the supraspinatus and infraspinatus muscles.
 Suprascapular nerve injury causes a peripheral neuropathy that is estimated to account for one to two percent of pathologic shoulder conditions [6,7].
 Injuries to the suprascapular nerve arise most often from mechanical compression by cysts or tumors.
 Suprascapular neuropathy causes pain, progressive atrophy, and weakened abduction and external rotation of the shoulder, and can be difficult to distinguish from rotator cuff tears.

 Coordination between glenohumeral and scapulothoracic motion is particularly important for shoulder function.
-Proper scapular motion and stability allows the humeral head to remain properly seated in the glenoid during abduction, provides a solid base from which the rotator cuff muscles can move the humerus, and enables proper elevation of the coracoacromial arch, thereby diminishing the risk of impingement syndrome (figure 2).
+Proper scapular motion and stability allows the humeral head to remain properly seated in the glenoid during abduction, provides a solid base from which the rotator cuff muscles can move the humerus, and enables proper elevation of the coracoacromial arch, thereby diminishing the risk of impingement syndrome (figure 10 and picture 2).
 The muscles primarily responsible for scapular stability and motion are the trapezius, serratus anterior, rhomboids, and levator scapulae.

 The tendon of the long head of the biceps runs in the bicipital groove between the greater and lesser tubercles of the anterior proximal humerus.
 Transverse tendinous structures (either a continuation of the subscapularis tendon or a distinct transverse humeral ligament ) prevent subluxation of the tendon.
 Anterior shoulder pain can be caused by inflammation or injury to the biceps tendon.